 8print(dict(zip(tokens, residual)))

 This version is intentionally pedagogical: it handles the accept/reject loop and residual sampling, but leaves out production concerns like KV-cache reuse, EOS handling, batching, and logits processors.
-It assumes Hugging Face-style causal-LM logits, where position predicts token .
-In a production sampler, the acceptance test has to use the same post-processed distributions you actually serve, not a different temperature or top-p configuration.[1][2]
+It assumes Hugging Face-style causal-LM logits, with softmax turning each score vector into probabilities and position predicting token .
+In a production sampler, the acceptance test has to use the same post-processed distributions you serve, not a different temperature or top-p configuration.[1][2]

 1def top_k_normalize(probabilities, k):